BS 5839: Fire Detection and Fire Alarm Systems for Buildings

 In short, BS 5839 Part 6 became the essential guide to providing adequate fire protection in all dwelling types.

 In September 2004, the Code of Practice was extensively revised and updated by the publication of BS 5839 Part 6: 2004 which superseded BS 5839 Part 6: 1995, which is now withdrawn.
-The changes therein are important and need to be fully understood and appreciated by all those with responsibility for fire safety in domestic dwellings, as current Government Building Regulations still reference the 2004 version.
+The changes therein are important and need to be fully understood and appreciated by all those with responsibility for fire safety in domestic dwellings, as the Government's Building Regulations referenced the 2004 version.

-Reviewed: 30/01/2017 (doc:34 V1.0).
+Reviewed: 16/01/2020 (doc:34 V2.0).
 Our articles are reviewed regularly.
 However, any changes made to standards or legislation following the review date will not have been considered.
 Please note that we provide abridged, easy-to-understand guidance.
 To make detailed decisions about your fire safety provisions, you might require further advice or need to consult the full standards and legislation.